D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 $$\boxed{\frac{P}{k_{B}T}=\frac{1}{\lambda ^{3}}g_{5/2}(z)- \frac{1}{V}\ln(1-z)}$$
 Similarly, the particle density is
 $$\boxed{n=\frac{1}{\lambda ^{3}}g_{3/2}(z)+ \frac{1}{V} \frac{z}{1-z}}$$
-Both of these terms behave like $\sim 1/N$ when $z\ll 1$, so in the classical limit they spontaneously disappear.
+Both of these terms behave like $\sim N$ when $z\ll 1$, so in the classical limit they spontaneously disappear.
 That said, only the additional density term is relevant.
 When $z$ rises towards its limiting value of $1$, the additional density term tends to blow up.
 At first glance, the equation of state term appears to do so too.
 However, notice how the number of particles in the ground state can be expressed in terms of $z$:
 $$N_{0}=\langle n_{p=0} \rangle =n_{0}V=\frac{z}{1-z}$$
 This is because $\lambda\to \infty$ when $p=0$[^5], so we only keep the latter term.
 Conversely, the other term is excited boson number
 $$N_\text{exc}=\langle n_{p>0} \rangle =\frac{1}{\lambda ^{3}}g_{3/2}(z)$$